Dancing on the Razor's Edge of Creativity

 The struggle view shows this is not true.
 While tragedies of film stars, writers, and musicians are sensationalized, recent research shows that artists face higher risk for psychiatric issues such as suicide and Bipolar Disorder (2,3).

-From suicide to optimized well-being, the creative arts are a dangerous razor’s edge.
+From suicide to optimized well-being, the creative arts are a precarious razor’s edge.

 What Makes Someone a Creator?